MichaelPearson-gif/Earthquake-Visualization/README.md

 # Earthquake-Visualization
-Pulling a week's worth of data from the USGS, I will create a visual that will map the data onto a geographical map using plotly and leaflet.
+Using an api from the USGS, I have pulled data about earthquakes that have happened around the world in the past week.
+The program will always make this api call when someone runs it, and when someone runs it they will see that I have created a local webpage that shows a geographical map of all the earthquakes that occured in the past week.
+Each earthquake is color coded based on their magnitude.